Calipsoplus/calipsoplus-frontend/README.md

 ### Build
 To build the project, use `ng build`.
 The build artifacts will be stored in the `dist/` directory.

-To specify the environment use `ng build --env={ENVIRONMENT}`, where environment is one of dev, test, demo, docker, or prod.
+To specify the environment use `ng build --configuration={ENVIRONMENT}`, where environment is one of dev, test, demo, docker, or prod.
 These environments correspond to each of the files in the **src/environments** folder.

-In case you are deploying the application behind a proxy, you might want to also use the `--base-href {HREF}` option to specify the base path used in the internal links inside the application (eg.: `--base-href '/calipsoplus/'`).
+In case you are deploying the application behind a proxy, you will also need to use the `--base-href {HREF}` option to specify the base path used in the internal links inside the application (eg.: `--base-href '/calipsoplus/'`), this has to match with the ProxyPass setting in the Apache config file.

 ### Running under Apache 2
 The result of the build step is to be used as the site in the deployment server.
 Set up a configuration file in the **APACHE_DIR/apps-available**, where APACHE_DIR is the APACHE 2 root folder.
 Sym-link the file to the **APACHE_DIR/apps-enabled** folder to enable the application and reload the server settings (`sudo service apache2 reload`).